js816/Mapping_Earthquakes/README.md

 When the website initially loads, all earthquakes from the last week are shown.
 This data is obtained from the United States Geological Survey and is updated each time the website is loaded.
 The tectonic plates are also displayed allowing users to see the high proportion of quakes near the plates.

 The size of the marker for each event varies based upon the magnitude of the earthquake.
+The stronger the earthquake, the larger the circle.
 Additionally, each marker is color coded to indicate the magnitude and the legend at the bottom right allows users to compare various magnitudes.
+The stronger the earthquake, the darker the color.

 ![Initial_map](https://user-images.githubusercontent.com/82730954/126830080-a7a49760-3e81-48b4-851b-8fe43574570e.PNG)